xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.setNudityIgnored(`bool` ignored)

 Sets whether nudity caused by lounging, status effects, etc., is ignored.
-If `true`, the player always remains modest (unless he or she explicitly undresses).
+If `true`, the player always remains modest (unless the player explicitly undresses).
 This setting is saved in the player file under `"xSbProperties"` as `"ignoreNudity"`.

 ---